Madhav-AK/AI-Shopping-Assistant/Readme.md

 Run fakeStore/Flask-O-shop/app.py (This launches our backend website)
 Parallely run app.py (This launches our AI shopping assistant app)
-Ensure that both are running in parallelly on different terminals
+Ensure that both are running in parallel on different terminals on the same system